- How are pituitary tumors treated?

 As a general rule, smaller pituitary tumors are easier to treat with surgery.
 The larger and more invasive the tumor, the less likely the tumor can be cured by surgery.

 Surgery on the pituitary gland is a serious operation, and surgeons are very careful to try to limit any problems either during or after surgery.
 Complications during or after surgery such as bleeding, infections, or reactions to anesthesia are rare, but they can happen.
 Most people who have transsphenoidal surgery will have a sinus headache and congestion for up to a week or 2 after surgery.

-Diabetes insipidus (discussed in “How are pituitary tumors diagnosed?”) may occur right after surgery, but it usually gets better with time.
-This condition usually improves on its own within 1 to 2 weeks after surgery.
+Diabetes insipidus (discussed in “Signs and symptoms of pituitary tumors”) may occur right after surgery, but it usually improves on its own within 1 to 2 weeks after surgery.
 If it is permanent, it can be treated with a desmopressin nasal spray.

 Damage to the rest of the pituitary can lead to other symptoms from a lack of pituitary hormones.
-This is rare after surgery for small tumors, but may be unavoidable when treating some larger macroadenomas.
-If levels of pituitary hormones are low after surgery, this can be treated with medicine to replace certain hormones normally made by the pituitary and other glands.
+This is rare after surgery for small tumors, but it may be unavoidable when treating some larger macroadenomas.
+If pituitary hormone levels are low after surgery, this can be treated with medicine to replace certain hormones normally made by the pituitary and other glands.